Pythonaire/FakeGatoHistory/README.md

 Based on the fabulous work of <https://github.com/simont77/fakegato-history> to work with HAP-Python <https://github.com/ikalchev/HAP-python>.

-## Differences to the javascript implementation
+## Differences to the original javascript implementation

 The original fakegato-history have a variable mem cache for data records.
-I set that fixed to 4032 and interval of 10 minutes (tp prevent memory holes).
-That gives 4032/6 = 672 hours values in the memory.
-You can store history values to prevent lost data by adding "True".
+I set the mem cache to 4032 and interval of 10 minutes (to prevent memory holes).
+That gives 4032/6 = 672 hours of values in the memory.
+Additional, the original javascript implementation has the ability to cache data on harddisk to prevent data lost in case of system crash.
+These function is implemented too, but not fully tested yet.

 ## How To (example Weather data)